skalenetwork/mirage-manager/SPEC.md

 - Only STAKING_ROLE can update the weight of nodes in the Pool for weighted-random selection of committee.

 #### Integration Points

 - `Committee.sol` interacts with `Staking.sol` to communicate changes in the eligibility state of nodes.
 - `Committee.sol` queries `Staking.sol` to get up-to-date data about node staking.
 - `Committee.sol` interacts with `DKG.sol` to notify of newly created Committees, create DKG rounds, and get DKG round data such as the publicKey of a DKG round.
 - `Committee.sol` queries `Status.sol` to get up-to-date data about node liveliness.
 - `Committee.sol` may query a skaleRng contract to get random numbers.
-More info about skale RNG [here](https://docs.skale.space/building-applications/random-number-generation/).
+More info about skale RNG in the [docs](https://docs.skale.space/building-applications/random-number-generation/).

 ## Permission & Control

 `FairAccessManager.sol` is the first smart contract deployed, and DEFAULT_ADMIN_ROLE is given to the deployer account.

 The following roles are created:

 - `NODES_ROLE`: Assigned to `Nodes.sol` contract
 - `STATUS_ROLE`: Assigned to `Status.sol` contract
 - `STAKING_ROLE`: Assigned to `Staking.sol` contract